SPRADA1/MultiNet/README.md

 13. The k-means methodology

+## Citation
+As this function and the related ones are part of my thesis work, the citation to it will be needed.
+Once results are published, I will include here the corresponding citation.

+## Enjoy!
 Select the parameteres and prepare your folder to obtain results as fast as the speed of light!